lou-k/pi-photo-sync/destinations/dropbox/README.md

 ```

 ## Caveats

-Note that this setup assumes that your camera names the images continuously.
-If it restarts at "1" each time the card is erased, then the `dropbox_uploader.sh` command will overwrite images in your Dropbox.

 This should organize images in the remote folder by date gathered from the images' EXIF metadata, similar to the [Copying and Organizing over SSH](../ssh-copy-and-organize/README.md) setup.